Lincoln-Maple Signal & Non-Motorized Improvements

 The planned improvements are covered in Projects 12 & 18 of the Six-Year (2023-2028) Transportation Improvement Program (TIP).
 A future phase 2 will look at extending these improvements to the Lincoln/Lakeway intersection but requires additional work.

-Research indicates that the traffic-controlled intersection at Lincoln St/E Maple St requires the planned traffic light, including in three recent independent traffic impact analyses (TIAs) for private residential development and in the 2020-2021 Lincoln-Lakeway Multimodal Transportation Study conducted by the City, WSDOT, WTA, and WCOG.
+Research indicates that the intersection at Lincoln St/E Maple St requires the planned traffic signal to improve safety.
+This was confirmed in three recent independent traffic impact analyses (TIAs) for private residential development and in the 2020-2021 Lincoln-Lakeway Multimodal Transportation Study conducted by the City, WSDOT, WTA, and WCOG.

 Lincoln-Maple intersection on a cloudy day.
 Stop sign and faded crosswalk in the foreground and businesses in the background.